 History of the Maison Dieu

 The earliest parts of the building date from around 1203 when it was founded as a Maison Dieu (House of God) for pilgrims journeying from continental Europe to Canterbury Cathedral to visit the shrine of Thomas Becket.
 It was subsequently used as a hospital and an important naval victualing yard.

-In the 19th Century the Maison Dieu was extensively remodelled, extended and furnished by the prominent Victorian architects Ambrose Poynter and William Burges.
-Commissioned by the Dover Corporation, the works included the development of a gaol, concert hall, court room and civic offices including a range of bespoke furniture and interior schemes.
-The building is a very rare example of Burges’ civic work and an important landmark in the Gothic revival style.
+In the mid 19th Century the Maison Dieu was extensively restored by the prominent Victorian architect Ambrose Poynter aided by an up and coming young Gothic Revival architect called William Burges.
+Burges later went on to further remodel the building and design an assembly hall (the Connaught Hall) and civic offices.
+Commissioned by the Dover Corporation, the works included the development of a gaol, court room and civic offices including a range of bespoke furniture and interior schemes.
+The building is one of the very few examples of Burges’ civic work.

 The Maison Dieu has been in some form of community or civic use over its entire 800-year history and remains much-loved by local people today.
 For example, parts of the building are used for weddings, parties, school concerts and meetings.
 However, large parts of the Maison Dieu are in poor condition or unfit for purpose or entirely unused and as a result, the building operates at a significant annual deficit.